Cinema of Libya

 The cinema of Libya has had an uneven history.
 Though there was little local film production in Italian Libya and the Kingdom of Libya, cinema-going became a popular entertainment activity.
-From 1973 onwards, Muammar Gaddafi tried to exercise control over cinema.
-Though he encouraged some local filmmaking, his obstruction of foreign film consumption resulted in the closing of cinemas.
-In the post-2011 instability in Libya, hopes for a resurgence of Libyan cinema combine with a lack of infrastructure.
+From 1973 until 2011, Muammar Gaddafi exercised control over the country's cinema mainly through the production of propaganda and government controlled and sanctioned entertainment.
+Though he encouraged some local filmmaking, his obstruction of foreign film consumption resulted in the closing of most cinemas throughout the country.

+Following Gaddafi's ouster in the 2011 civil war, in the post-2011 instability in Libya, hopes for a resurgence of Libyan cinema combine with a lack of infrastructure.

 Pre-1967 cinema

 The earliest recorded film to be made in Libya was a 1910 French-made documentary, Les habitants du desert de Lybie.
 Italy, as a colonial power, made some short documentaries about Libya.
 Libyan battles during World War II were covered in British, German and Italian newsreels.
 After the war, oil companies and international agencies made occasional documentaries.
 After independence in 1951, the Kingdom of Libya made some short films about Leptis Magna to encourage tourism.
 Yet Libya was poor and there was relatively little filmmaking in the country.
 In 1959 the Ministry of News and Guildance established a cinema division, touring the country with 16mm documentaries and newsreels, and the Ministry of Education and Learning produced some educational films.

 Despite the relative lack of cinematic production, film consumption was extremely popular as entertainment.
 The country's first cinema had been established as early as 1908, though it was reportedly demolished after the Italian invasion of Libya in 1911.
 The Italians established cinemas, mostly but not exclusively for Italian audiences, in Libya's major cities.
 From the 1940s until the mid-1960s, Libya boasted a large number of cinemas: around 14 or 20 in Tripoli, and around 10 in Benghazi.
 Cinemas in Tripoli included the outdoor Arena Giardino and the opulent Royal Cinema, which Gaddafi would rename Al-Shaab (The People).